Korea's Martyrs, North and South « Catholic Insight

 This is my last hour of life, listen to me attentively: if I have held communication with foreigners, it has been for my religion and for my God.
 It is for Him that I die.
 My immortal life is on the point of beginning.
 Become Christians if you wish to be happy after death, because God has eternal chastisements in store for those who have refused to know Him.

-So let us intercede with the martyrs that many will not ‘refuse to know him’, but, as Christ exhorts the people in today’s Gospel, rather they hear the word of God, and keep it.
+So let us intercede with the martyrs that many will not ‘refuse to know him’, but, as Christ exhorts the people, rather they hear the word of God, and keep it.

 Holy Martyrs of Korea, orate pro nobis!